wano/gomarkdoc/README.md

 func NewRenderer(opts ...RendererOption) (*Renderer, error)
 ```

 NewRenderer initializes a Renderer configured using the provided options\.
-If nothing special is provided\, the created renderer will use the default set of templates and the GitHubFlavoredMarkdown\.
+If nothing special is provided\, the created renderer will use the default set of templates and the BitBucketMarkdown\.

 ### func \(\*Renderer\) [Example](<https://github.com/princjef/gomarkdoc/blob/master/renderer.go#L140>)